Mitsubishi Motors: Post-World War history

-Chrysler connection
+1970s: Chrysler partnership

-1970s

-Part of Mr. Kubo's expansion strategy was to increase exports by forging alliances with well-established foreign companies.
+Part of Tomio Kubo's expansion strategy was to increase exports by forging alliances with well-established foreign companies.
 Therefore, in 1971, MHI sold U.S. automotive giant Chrysler a 15% share in the new company.
 Thanks to this deal, Chrysler began selling the Galant in the United States as the Dodge Colt (which was the first rebadged Mitsubishi product sold by Chrysler), pushing MMC's annual production beyond 250,000 vehicles.
 In 1977, the Galant was sold as the Chrysler Sigma in Australia.

 By 1977, a network of "Colt"-branded distribution and sales dealerships had been established across Europe, as Mitsubishi sought to begin selling vehicles directly.
 Annual production had by now grown from 500,000 vehicles in 1973 to 965,000 in 1978, when Chrysler began selling the Galant as the Dodge Challenger and the Plymouth Sapporo.
 However, this expansion was beginning to cause friction; Chrysler saw their overseas markets for subcompacts as being directly encroached by their Japanese partners, while MMC felt the Americans were demanding too much say in their corporate decisions.

-1980s
+1980s: U.S. entry

-Mitsubishi finally achieved annual production of a million cars in 1980, but by this time, its ally was not so healthy; as part of its battle to avoid bankruptcy, Chrysler was forced to sell its Australian manufacturing division to MMC that year.
+Mitsubishi Motors finally achieved annual production of a million cars in 1980, but by this time, its ally was not so healthy; as part of its battle to avoid bankruptcy, Chrysler was forced to sell its Australian manufacturing division to MMC that year.
 The new Japanese owners renamed it Mitsubishi Motors Australia Ltd (MMAL).

 In 1982, the Mitsubishi brand was introduced to the American market for the first time.
 The Tredia sedan, and the Cordia and Starion coupés were initially sold through 70 dealers in 22 states, with an allocation of 30,000 vehicles among them.
 This quota, restricted by mutual agreement between the two countries' governments, had to be included among the 120,000 cars earmarked for Chrysler.
 A restricting element of Mitsubishi's deal with Chrysler was that Chrysler had the right of first refusal of any Mitsubishi automobiles in the US market until 1990.
 Toward the end of the 1980s, as MMC initiated a major push to increase its U.S. presence, it aired its first national television advertising campaign and made plans to increase its network to 340 dealers.